rtcz/varlock/README.md

 When the effective range of decryption is supplied, only alignments that are within or intersecting with this range are written to the output BAM file.
 Moreover, the depersonalization process covers exactly this range, so boundary alignments may be only partially restored.

-Implemented stream cipher encryption method is symmetric thus unmapped alignments are decrypted using the very same method.
-Secret key for decryption is obtained from BDIFF header, where it was previously stored.
+Unmapped alignments are decrypted with symmetric stream cipher decryption using secret key obtained from the BDIFF header.

 ### Grant access (reencrypt)